 The rich flora and fauna, gushing waterfalls, and pure air that would refresh your soul makes the smoky mountains one of the greatest tourist attractions in Tennesse.
 You can hike your way up on either of the 150 trails while absorbing all the delicacies of nature.

 If hiking is not your thing, you can take a jeep tour.
+The Jeep’s performance parts are made and tested to withstand the most difficult off-road trails.
 There are three entrances of the National Park, each leading to the undisturbed Appalachia region stretching to over 800 square miles.
 While you’re at it, do not forget to do a checklist of all the gears you would need on a smoky mountain jeep tour and make your ride hassle-free.
 You would come across many beautiful sights during the journey, including Greenbrier, a six-mile road that harbors the exotic and most colorful flora of the park.